iridescent-dev/iap-swift-lib/README.md

 ## License
-InAppPurchaseLib is open-sourced library licensed under the [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0).
+InAppPurchaseLib is open-sourced library licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

-**XXX: GPL-3.0 is probably not appropriate.
-It means everyone that includes this code in their app have to release it with GPl-3.0 as well.
-MIT might be a better choice.**